Open University

 Disqualified Students and/or Students Who Have Been Denied Admission

-Academically-disqualified students must attend an academic advising appointment and meet with an academic advisor prior to completing the Add/Drop Form.
+Academically disqualified students must meet with an academic advisor prior to completeing the add form.
+Please conact Academic Advising to make an appointment.
 Permissions will be required of the instructor, department chair, and academic or graduate advising.

 Late Adds

-All late adds after the census date require a serious and compelling reason and require permission from the instructor, department chair, and college dean.
-A $10 late fee will be assessed for each class added after February 16 (census date), regardless of the class start date.
+All late adds after the 20th day of the term require a serious and compelling reason, and require permission from the instructor, department chair, and college dean.
+A $10 late fee will be assessed for each class added after the 20th day of the term, regardless of the class start date.

 Drops

-- After the fourth Friday (census date), a serious and compelling reason, as well as permission of the instructor, department chair, and college dean is required to drop courses.
+• After the 20th day of the term, a serious and compelling reason, as well as permission of the instructor, department chair, and college dean is required to drop courses.

 Swaps

-- After census of the semester a serious and compelling reason must be given.
-No refund will be given for the dropped course and the student must pay full price for the newly added course.
+• After the 20th day of the term, a serious and compelling reason must be given.
+No refund will be given for the dropped course, and the student must pay full price for the newly added course.

 Refunds

-- Drop on or after the first day of the term and on or before September 18 (census date): 65% refund.
+• Drop on or after the first day of the term and on or before the 20th day of the term: 65% refund.

 Transcripts